 Markdown to InDesign, Simplified

 The path from Word or Google Docs to InDesign is often fraught.
 Markdown offers writers and InDesigners a smoother path.
+Our new script makes it lightning fast.

 The writer should leave it to those of us doing the design to prettify their finely formed words.
 To understand how Markdown can help in that process, let’s review what markup is.